VJS80-a/vaporizer-innovation-disclosures/solid_state_button_vaporizer.md

 ## Summary

 This innovation offers a **highly durable**, **flexible**, and **intuitive** button mechanism that addresses long-standing issues in portable vaporizer design.
 It enhances device longevity while enabling advanced input interactions.

+---

+## Intent

+This disclosure is published to establish prior art and prevent exclusive patent claims on the use of magnetically-actuated solid state buttons with magnetic sensors for portable vaporizers.
+It includes features such as multi-level press detection and haptic feedback, designed to enhance durability and interaction quality in harsh environments.